-Determination of the Status Quo of water resources in the Letaba Catchment
+Determination of the Status Quo

 The purpose of the status quo assessment is to define the current status of the water resources in the study area in terms of the water resource systems, the ecological characteristics, the socio-economic conditions and the Ecological Goods Services and Attributes.
-The status quo for each of the Integrated Units of Analysis (IUAs) is provided in terms of the following aspects:
+The status quo for each of the Integrated Units of Analysis (IUAs) will be provided in terms of the following aspects:

-- Water resource infrastructure and availability; - Ecological status; - Socio-economic conditions; and - Ecological Goods, Services and Attributes (communities and their well-being).
+- Water resource infrastructure and availability; - Ecological status; - Socio-economic conditions; and - Goods and services (communities and their well-being).